 When you’re sick of climbing indoors in the Sydney summer, Neil and Gabby Massey have the salve to soothe your sweaty fingers.
-What you need is a dawn bouldering sesh at the northern end of Palm Beach, topped off with a refreshing swim.
+What you need is a dawn bouldering sesh at Palm Beach, topped off with a refreshing swim.

 - Climbing in the cool of the day

 - If you get there early enough you can do some star gazing

 Sydney in Summer can be hell for climbers – hot and humid conditions leave you slipping off jugs or heading indoors for your fix.
 So, tired of waiting for the cooler weather with its awesome friction, we decide on a sneaky sunrise bouldering session to beat the heat.